 Lisbon October Events

-- Lisbon Marathon: The marathon, departing in Cascais, offers 42 km of stunning views by the river or seaside, before arriving at Parque das Nações.
+- Lisbon Marathon: The marathon, departing in Cascais, offers 42km / 26mi of stunning views by the river or seaside, before arriving at the Parque das Nações in Lisbon.
 The event includes two shorter distance races: the half marathon that crosses Vasco da Gama bridge, one of the longest bridges in Europe, and the mini marathon that corresponds to the last stretch of the two races.

 - Lisbon Fashion Week: Europe’s oldest independent fashion week presents Portuguese designers’ new collections.